shubham-padia/pipeline_creator/README.md

 2.)
 Run `bash deploy.sh`

 Please note that you also have to change the IP for the backend, please have a look at the README of the [backend repo](https://github.com/shubham-padia/asr_airflow) for the same.

+## Adding a new task:

+1.)
+Open `src/components/SchemaDefinitions.js` for editing.
+2.)
+Add the task name e.g. for vad task, the name is 'vad'(type:string) to the `enum` list of `task_type` field in the `schema` object.
+3.)
+Add the valid predecessors of the task you are adding to the `valid_predecessors` object in the format `<your_task_name>:[<list_of_valid_predecessors_of_that_task>]`.
+Note: The valid predecessors of a task are tasks which can come directly before the task you are adding.
+Suppose you are adding another version of vad named `vad2`, its valid predecessors would be `['resample']` because only resample can come directly before vad and not other tasks like decoder.
+4.)
+Add the input format of your task to the `input_formats` directory.

 ## Manual installation instructions: